python-lml/lml/docs/source/api_tutorial.rst

 --------------------------------------

 You may have noticed that a copy of robotchef_britishcuisine is placed in v2 directory.
-Why not using the same one above v2 directory?
-Athought they are almost identical, there is minor difference. robotchef_britishcuisine in v2 directory depends on robotchef_api but the other british cusine package depends on robotchef.
+Why not using the same one above v2 directory? although they are almost identical, there is minor difference. robotchef_britishcuisine in v2 directory depends on robotchef_api but the other british cuisine package depends on robotchef.
 Hence, if you look at the fry.py in v2 directory, you will notice a slight difference:

 .. code-block:: python